 heart health is so important to pay attention to, because heart

-cardiovascular disease can be prevented, slowed down and reversed.
+cardiovascular disease can be prevented, slowed down and even reversed in some cases.

 A heart healthy diet is one